praekeltfoundation/certbot/README.md

   -g GROUP, --group GROUP
-                        The marathon-lb group to issue certificates for (default: external)
+                        The marathon-lb group to issue certificates for (default: external) --allow-multiple-certs
+                        Allow multiple certificates for a single app port.
+                        This allows multiple domains for an app, but is not recommended.
   --listen LISTEN       The address for the port to listen on (default: :8000) --log-level {debug,info,warn,error,critical}
                         The minimum severity level to log messages at